 - 1. Connect your Kakute to your PC by plugging in USB. - 2.
 Start the Betaflight GUI app. - 3.
 Go to the CLI tab. - 4.
-In the text box at the bottom of the CLI, type "diff" and hit enter.
+In the text box at the bottom of the CLI, type "diff all" and hit enter.
 This will cause the flight controller to display all configuration options that you have changed from the default values. - 5.
-Scroll back to the top of the window to find the line where you typed "diff". - 6.
-Click your mouse and drag/scroll down to select all of the text below where you typed "diff".
-This is your configuration data. - 7.
-Right-click and choose "Copy" to copy the highlighted text to the clipboard. - 8.
-Open any text editor, such as Windows Notepad or MacOS TextEdit. - 9.
-Right-click in the text editor window and choose "Paste" to paste the highlighted text into the editor. - 10.
-Save the document somewhere you won't lose it.
+In the lower-right corner of the configurator, click the "Save to File" button. - 6.
+Save the file somewhere you won't lose it.